 This paper is the contribution of the authors to the European Constitutionalism Seminar 2010 European Integration: Enhanced Protection or a Threat to Individual Freedom and Liberty.
-We adopted a comparative perspective therefore we analyzed different jurisdictions in respect what are the conditions for limitation human rights.
+We adopted a comparative perspective and therefore we analyzed four different jurisdictions in respect to the limitation mechanisms.
 Then we tried to comparare whether the requirements are similar or different.
 And last but not least we wanted to check what would happen in specific scenarios, how would the multilevel system of human rights protection work in Europe.
-We adopted a hypothetical case and we tried to challenge it before the Court of Justice of European Union, then before the european Court of Human Rights and finally before the national constitutional courts.
+We adopted a hypothetical case and we tried to challenge it before the Court of Justice of European Union, then before the European Court of Human Rights and finally before the national constitutional courts.